nodejs/build/README.md

 ## Infrastructure Providers

-The Node.js Foundation is proud to receive contributions from many companies, both in the form of monetary contributions in exchange for membership or in-kind contributions for required resources.
+The Node.js Project is proud to receive contributions from many companies, both in the form of monetary contributions in exchange for membership or in-kind contributions for required resources.
 The Build Working Group collaborates with the following companies who contribute various kinds of